 Create ticket fields

-On the Fields tab of your ticket type tap “+ Fields,” ensure “Name” and “Required” are selected, then click Add field.
+On the Fields tab of your ticket type, tap “+ Fields,” ensure “Name” and “Required” are selected, then click Add field.

 Next, add a “Mobile” field type and ensure it is required; the mobile field also accepts regular phone numbers.

 If most of your profiles in UCare have a mobile or phone number, then the mobile field will allow UCare to link the ticket to the existing profile.
-If UCare can’t find a profile that matches, then it will create a new profile; as such, you may want to add an email field so that UCare can use that info to link to existing profiles.
+If UCare can’t find a profile that matches, it will create a new profile; as such, you may want to add an email field so that UCare can use that info to link to existing profiles.
 Use the duplicate finder to check for duplicates.

 Testing registrations & check-in

-To ensure your services run smoothly, you should test creating a booking and checking-in attendees.
+To ensure your services run smoothly, you should test creating a booking and checking in attendees.

 Now, copy the link and open it in a new window.

 If you have created the tickets correctly, you will receive a confirmation email (including tickets).
-Keep the tickets handy as you’ll use those for testing.
+Keep the tickets handy, as you’ll use those for testing.

 Once you have the correct tickets selected, tap the “Check in “button.
 At this point, you return to the check-in search screen.

-Note that you don’t have to scan each ticket, you only need to scan one ticket for each registration.
+Note that you don’t have to scan each ticket; you only need to scan one ticket for each registration.

 Recommendations for children

-For churches who are running a children’s program, we recommend that parents take their children to classes first.
+For churches running a children’s program, we recommend that parents take their children to classes first.
 The children’s team should scan tickets, but instead of checking in the entire booking, only children should be checked-in.

 Printing name tags